Secure UK on-line

 All are designed for vehicles with Rear Leaf Springs do please get under and look before ordering.

 Huge Range of 'Van' Applications: to suit the usual - and some unusual - motorhome base vehicles.
-Although I know the product well* this is a new range for us so we're starting with just a few vehicles and will build up the range over time.
-If you have a specific vehicle interest we'd be pleased to try to help - * Apart from motorcaravanning I once worked as a techie in a Firestone factory making airbags.
+As fitted to our own motorhome.
+If you have a specific vehicle interest not listed we'd be pleased to try to help - apart from motorcaravanning I once worked as a techie in a Firestone factory making airbags.

 A-Class / Alko Chassis?
-Sorry no. Problems with Alko often lie in the suspension itself and adding airbags will not solve it, may even make it worse.
+Sorry no. Problems with Alko often lie in the suspension itself and adding airbags will not solve it but might even make it worse.
 Dunlop do offer Al-Ko systems but this is a professional, specialist supply & fit task not really DIY.
-All this often applies to A-class motorhomes so you will need to find out quite a bit about your A-class chassis specification.
-But if simply say Fiat then our kits will be fine.
+All this often applies to A-class motorhomes and some C-class coachbuilt motorhomes so you may need to find out quite a bit about your chassis specification.
+If simply say standard Fiat then our kits will be fine, a key feature of 'standard' is a solid axle leaf spring rear suspension.

 Why Dunlop and not say Air-Ride?
 We've nothing against Air-Ride™ or indeed Drive Rite™, and they've made a great job of bringing the technology to our rather ordinary van chassis rather than just to specialist trucks, trains, ambulances, buses, etc. Full or Semi-air suspension is even used on high end cars from Rolls Royce, Mercedes and Range-Rover but do note we're only talking Semi-Air here. i.e. air assisted suspension mostly sitting between the rear 'cart' springs and chassis where maximum stability can be achieved, often replacing 'bump stops' which also act as high load spring assisters on some vehicle chassis (some Ducato included).